lk3/tfx-dv/README.md

 # tfx-dv

+## About

-Data validation with TensorFlow Extended
+This is an experimental repo for data validation with TensorFlow Extended.

+Work in progress.

+## How to use

 Create and activate environment:
 ```